-Here’s a few of the most common expenses that you can claim for though.
+Here are a few of the most common expenses that you can claim for, though.

-In terms of costs for tickets on things like trains or planes, these are acceptable too.
-Obviously make sure you keep your receipt as proof.
+Regarding costs for tickets on things like trains or planes, these are acceptable too.
+Obviously, make sure you keep your receipt as proof.
 As a sidenote, you don’t always have to take the cheapest option.
 For example, if you’re going from Glasgow to London, you can still claim a plane ticket even if it’s more expensive.
 Just keep in mind that you need to smart.
 Common sense is your friend, so travelling in business class isn’t going to fly with HMRC.

 This is all worked out on use and space.
 Bear in mind that to claim as much as possible the room has to be solely used for work, if it has two uses then you’ll have to halve what you claim.